Driver Authorization Process

 - If you are driving a University Vehicle complete the following as well:

 Drivers not employed by the University with a valid US driver’s license must first complete a background check before completing the steps listed above.
 Background checks are administered by the department of Human Resources.

 For more information on the Driver Authorization Process, please see the training video for the process:

 Drivers with CA Licenses

 Drivers shall grant the University permission to obtain a copy of their DMV Motor Vehicle Record.
-Please allow for up to 10 business days for processing by the DMV.

 Drivers with out-of-state Licenses